 Good faith is a very important clause that needs to be included in the rules made by every regulatory body in sports.
 There are different types of contracts in sports, between athlete and franchise, broadcasters and the league, agent and players etc. There might be numerous differences that can arise between the parties, and also, under this clause, the parties would be restricted to negotiate any deals behind the back as it would be against good faith.
 Though it is a moral duty of the parties entering into a contract to perform the contract's obligations with reasonableness and good faith, it is still necessary for it to be expressly stated in all the contracts relating to sports.

-*The Author is a Scholar, Symbiosis Law School Hyderabad.
+*The Author is a Law Scholar from Symbiosis Law School Hyderabad.

 (The image used here is for representational purposes only)